Maurice Goldhaber: Early life and childhood

 He was born on April 18, 1911, in Lemberg, Austria, now called Lviv, Ukraine to a Jewish family.
+His great-grandfather Gershon Goldhaber was a rabbi.
 His son Alfred Goldhaber is a professor at the C. N. Yang Institute for Theoretical Physics at SUNY Stony Brook.
 His grandson, David Goldhaber-Gordon is a Physics Professor at Stanford University.

 Education

 After beginning his physics studies at the University of Berlin, he earned his doctorate at Cambridge University in 1936, belonging to Magdalene College.

 Career

 In 1934, working at the Cavendish Laboratory in Cambridge, England he and James Chadwick, through what they called the nuclear photo-electric effect, established that the neutron has a great enough mass over the proton to decay.

 He moved to the University of Illinois in 1938.
 In the 1940s with his wife Gertrude Scharff-Goldhaber he established that beta particles are identical to electrons.

 He joined Brookhaven National Laboratory in 1950.
-With Edward Teller he proposed that the so-called "giant-dipole nuclear resonance" was due to the neutrons in a nucleus vibrating as a group against the protons as a group (Goldhaber-Teller model).
+With Edward Teller he proposed that the so-called "giant-dipole nuclear resonance" was due to the neutrons in a nucleus vibrating as a group against the protons as a group (Goldhaber–Teller model).